 By Jodi Thomas

-I received a copy of the book from Ms. Thomas in exchange for a review.
+I received an advance copy of the book in exchange for an honest review.
 No additional compensation has been received and I was not required to write a positive review.
-Many thanks to Ms. Thomas for continuing to include me in her blog tours.